Cephalanthus

 Cephalanthus is a genus of flowering plants in the family Rubiaceae.
-There are about six species that are commonly known as buttonbush.
+There are five extant species that are commonly known as buttonbush.

 Description

 They are shrubs or small trees growing to 5–15 m tall.
 The leaves are simple, arranged in opposite pairs or whorls of three.
 The flowers form a dense globular inflorescence.

 Distribution and habitat

 Cephalanthus occidentalis is native to the eastern United States and Canada.
 The others occur in tropical regions of the Americas, Africa and Asia.
 Two species are known in cultivation.

 Systematics

 Cephalanthus was named by Linnaeus in Species Plantarum in 1753.
 The generic name is derived from the Ancient Greek words κέφαλη (kephale), meaning "head", and ἄνθος (anthos), meaning "flower".

 Taxonomy

 Cephalanthus is the most basal genus in the tribe Naucleeae.
 Some authors have segregated it into its own monotypic tribe.
 The type species is Cephalanthus occidentalis.

 Species

+The following five extant species are accepted: